Chronotope: Examples and use in other sciences

 The chronotope has also been adopted for the analysis of classroom events and conversations, for example by Raymond Brown and Peter Renshaw in order to view "student participation in the classroom as a dynamic process constituted through the interaction of past experience, ongoing involvement, and yet-to-be-accomplished goals" (2006: 247–259).
 Kumpulainen, Mikkola, and Jaatinen (2013) examined the space–time configurations of students’ technology-mediated creative learning practices over a year-long school musical project in a Finnish elementary school.
 The findings of their study suggest that "blended practices appeared to break away from traditional learning practices, allowing students to navigate in different time zones, spaces, and places with diverse tools situated in their formal and informal lives" (2013: 53).

+Chronotope has been further employed as a concept in the study of film narrative.
+Writing for Australian Feminist Studies, Timothy Laurie argues that a chronotope of moral progress, linked in particular to the connection between childhood and adulthood for troubled men, can be found across films such as Boyz n the Hood (1991), Australian Rules (2002), Batman Begins (2005), Romulus, My Father (2007), and True History of the Kelly Gang (2019).